-Practical Observation KSBs Pass criteria ALL to be met Merit criteria Minimum TWO to be met Distinction criteria Minimum TWO to be met Safety and Environmental regulations Reinstate the work area to ensure it is left in a safe and secure condition e.g. locks, notices, documentation S4 Assess and test the performance and condition of plant and equipment Demonstrate a clear understanding of the company polices / procedures for the assessment and testing of plant and equipment to be worked on Demonstrate a clear understanding of the types and purpose of testing procedures for the plant and equipment to be worked on Assess and test the plant / equipment to be worked on Demonstrate a detailed technical knowledge of the range of tests available and their specific purpose Take a pro-active, leading role in the testing activity providing clear guidance on the results obtained Make recommendations / suggestions to improve testing efficiencies Demonstrate a detailed technical knowledge of the outcome of testing procedures Demonstrate a deeper technical understanding of testing procedures and the analysis of results. e.g. testing parameters, performance indicators etc. Demonstrate the ability to take a lead in accepting additional responsibility and autonomy to achieve / improve the work being undertaken
+Practical Observation KSBs Pass criteria ALL to be met Merit criteria Minimum TWO to be met Distinction criteria Minimum TWO to be met Store tools, equipment, materials in a suitable / secure position and dispose of waste products in line with company policies and Health Safety and Environmental regulations Reinstate the work area to ensure it is left in a safe and secure condition e.g. locks, notices, documentation S4 Assess and test the performance and condition of plant and equipment Demonstrate a clear understanding of the company polices / procedures for the assessment and testing of plant and equipment to be worked on Demonstrate a detailed technical knowledge of the range of tests available and their specific purpose Take a pro-active, leading role in the testing activity providing clear guidance on the results obtained Demonstrate a deeper technical understanding of testing procedures and the analysis of results. e.g. testing parameters, performance indicators etc. Demonstrate the ability to take a lead in accepting additional responsibility and autonomy to